BabylonJS/OldDocumentationSite/content/How_To/Physics/Joints.md

 A joint in a physics engine is a constraining feature between two bodies.
 This area has the largest differences between the physics engine both in the joints available and the names used.
 Not all native joints are available in some plugins.

-This section considers the differences between the way joints behave in the three physics engines

-1. Cannon.js;
-2. Oimo.js;
-3. Ammo.js

-as well as any differences in using them.
 Playgrounds are available to check out the coding.
-In the playgrounds, where appropriate, the physics' engine used can be changed by selecting which ones to comment out.
+In the playgrounds the physics' engine used can be changed by selecting which ones to comment out.

 See [How to Use The Physics' Engines](/how_to/using_the_physics_engine) for an overall view of setting up and using the three plugins.